 While counting cells, certain things require attention.
 Some cells may not lie either inside or outside the square.
 Rather, they may fall on the border.
 Therefore, a simple practice of including cells that fall on the top and left border and excluding cells that fall on the bottom and right border is followed.
 However, this is not a rule.
 The basic principle is that any 2 adjacent borders should be counted, and the remaining 2 borders should be rejected.
 Also, this selection criteria must apply to all the squares being counted.

-Understanding the functioning and calculation of a hemocytometer is necessary for a number of lab experiments, as they have an accuracy of within 20% of the automated answers.
-So… you’re welcome!
-You now know how to use a hemocytometer… in theory.
-Practically using it is a whole different ball game!
+Understanding how a hemocytometer work is necessary for a number of laboratory tests as they have an accuracy of within 20% of the automated answers.

 So… you are welcome!
 You now know how to use a hemocytometer… theoretically.